 - Written assignments

 - Not graded nor submitted, but the only way to succeed in this course is to do every homework problem on every assignment.

 - All work should be shown on your own paper.

 - Problems should be in proper order on paper.

 - Must use pencil.

 - Must be done by hand (no typing).

 - Show all work!!

 - Must be your own work!

 - Answers found on Blackboard.

 - Using PhotoMath (or similar) is strictly prohibited and will result in academic dishonestly reports being submitted to your permanent record.

-- Using ChatGPT (or similar) on any assignment in this class is strictly prohibited.
+- Using ChatGPT on any assignment in this class is strictly prohibited.

-Quizzes
+Homework Quizzes

-- Could be daily or weekly - Can use written homework on the quizzes. - Quizzes must be completed in the allotted time in class. - No make-up quizzes are available. - If you miss class on a quiz day, then you miss the quiz and will get a 0. - Up to 3 quiz grades may be dropped at the end of the term. - Students may use their completed homework on the quizzes.
-This homework must be handwritten and their own work.
+- Could be daily or weekly - Can use your hand-worked homework on the homework quizzes.
+No notes may be used. - Quizzes must be completed in the allotted time in class. - No make-up quizzes are available. - If you miss class on a quiz day, then you miss the quiz and will get a 0. - Up to 3 quiz grades will be dropped at the end of the term.